rejochandran/Text-Editor-in-Java/README.md

-Text-Editor-in-Java
+A Text Editor in Java
 ===================

-Text Editor in Java with syntax highlighting using RSyntaxTextArea
+This is a simple Text Editor built on Java with syntax highlighting using RSyntaxTextArea*

 ![Screenshot](http://i.imgur.com/0J4rqNR.png)